DaehwanKimLab/hisat2/MANUAL.markdown

 alignment equals the sum of the alignment scores of the individual mates.
 Each reported read or pair alignment beyond the first has the SAM 'secondary' bit (which equals 256) set in its FLAGS field.
-For reads that have more than `<int>` distinct, valid alignments, `hisat` does not gaurantee that the `<int>` alignments reported are the best possible in terms of alignment score.
+For reads that have more than `<int>` distinct, valid alignments, `hisat2` does not gaurantee that the `<int>` alignments reported are the best possible in terms of alignment score.
 Default: 5

-Note: HISAT is not designed with large values for `-k` in mind, and when aligning reads to long, repetitive genomes large `-k` can be very, very slow.
+Note: HISAT2 is not designed with large values for `-k` in mind, and when aligning reads to long, repetitive genomes large `-k` can be very, very slow.

 </td></tr>